 Germany is one of the few developed nations to have experienced hyperinflation during the last century.
 The Weimar period is often studied as one of the most destructive examples of hyperinflation in history.
 As a result of this period of monetary turmoil, which caused untold misery across the nation, Germans are relatively distrustful of banks and remain the most frequent users of cash in the world.
 The monetary policy of the Deutsche Bundesbank is known to err on the side of caution when it comes to managing risk and ensuring sound currency.

 However, since the 2008 subprime mortgage and the more recent economic difficulties of certain Eurozone members, the European Central Bank has pursued a more aggressive policy in terms of monetary issuance.
 Not all Germans are comfortable with this approach, nor the high level of bad loans and exposure to risky derivatives maintained by Deutsche Bank AG, the country’s largest bank.
-Such concerns are leading many ordinary Germans to consider hard money alternatives to the banking system, such as gold and Bitcoin.
+Such concerns, heightened after the ECB’s aggressive response to the Covid pandemic, are leading many ordinary Germans to consider hard money alternatives to the banking system, such as gold and Bitcoin.

-We believe that the combination of these two factors, namely technological expertise and appreciation for hard money, will ensure that Germany remains an important player in the Bitcoin world.
+We believe that the combination of these three factors, namely technological expertise, appreciation for hard money, and relatively favourable tax treatment, will ensure that Germany remains an important player in the Bitcoin world.
 If you’re based in Germany and interested in buying Bitcoin, this article will get you up to speed on all relevant laws and the best buying methods.

 Our article begins with the current tax and regulatory situation in Germany.
 We then present a step-by-step guide to buying Bitcoin, which explains how easy it is for our German users to purchase bitcoins using their credit / debit cards or SEPA bank account.